Capturing the Macroscopic Behaviour of Molecular Dynamics with Membership Functions: Conclusion

-{ The research of A.~Sikorski was funded by Deutsche Forschungsgemeinschaft (DFG) through grant CRC 1114 ``Scaling Cascades in Complex Systems'', Project Number 235221301, Project B03 ``Multilevel coarse graining of multiscale problems''.
+\acknowledgement{ The research of A.~Sikorski was funded by the DFG through the CRC 1114 ``Scaling Cascades in Complex Systems'' (project B03).
 The research of R.~J.~Rabben was funded by the NHR Graduate School of the NHR Alliance.
 The research of S.~Chewle was funded by the BMBF through the project CCMAI (funding code 01GQ2109A). }